Meeting and Getting Acquainted with Americans

 Suggestions for Starting Relationships

 What can international students do in these circumstances?
 They need to take the initiative in meeting U.S. students.
 This can happen on several levels.
 First, large-scale activities such as nationality group social or educational programs serve to acquaint large numbers of local people with certain aspects of other cultures.
 Second, smaller scale activities such as picnics, parties, or athletic activities can include U.S. students and give them an opportunity to have closer involvement with international students.
-International students can invite native students they know to parties, sports events, and so on.
-Third, on the level of individuals, foreign students can show a little more initiative than they often do in starting conversations or joining activities with U.S. students.
+International students can invite U.S. students they know to parties, sports events, and so on.
+Third, on the level of individuals, international students can show a little more initiative than they often do in starting conversations or joining activities with U.S. students.
 They can join student organizations that are based on common interests (for example, video gaming, music, or sports), or they can volunteer to help in any of the UI or local organizations that rely on volunteer assistance from community members.

 A group of experienced UI international students talking about making friends with Americans offered these suggestions: